-It's time to settle the SUV score in a head-to-head battle: let's compare the Nissan Pathfinder vs. Ford Explorer.
+It's time to settle the SUV score in a head-to-head Nissan Pathfinder vs. Ford Explorer showdown.
 Alike in some ways, different in many, both of these SUVs stand out as capable three-row haulers.
 Whether that's hauling your family, friends, a wide load of cargo, or all of the above is up to you.
-Durability for day-to-day work and play, modern style, and plenty of advanced features can be found on both.
+Durability for day-to-day work and play, modern style, and plenty of advanced features define both models.

 A three-row SUV is an attractive vehicle.
 Comparing the Nissan Pathfinder vs. Ford Explorer revolves around both models being three-row SUVs for the family.
-Seating for seven or eight lets you bring along all your friends.
+Seating for seven or eight lets you bring them along in comfort.
 But, if you don't need passenger space, fold the seats down for a massive cargo hold.
-As well, adventurous go-anywhere abilities are a must, and both have them.
-That's the gist of it, but another major factor in the comparison is what matters when they're parked in your driveway — the looks.
-Both are modern, rugged-looking machines, and this is a subjective area of comparison, as each person has different tastes and styles.
+While extra space is crucial for drivers, so is appearance.
+Both models are modern, rugged-looking machines, and this is a subjective area of comparison, as each person has different tastes and styles.

-That said, the 2022 Ford Explorer is an evolution of a design outlined in 2010; the design of the 2022 Pathfinder is all-new and as modern looking as can be.
+With that in mind, the 2023 Ford Explorer is an evolution of a design outlined in 2010.
+The design of the 2023 Pathfinder is just one year old and as modern looking as can be.
 But enough about eye candy, let's look at some overall specs:

 |CARGO (SECOND ROW SEATS UP)||45.0 cubic feet||47.9 cubic feet|